wildfielded/samples-python/Task-API-SUR/README.md

 ## Solution ##

-- To fit the deadlines, it was decided to use a simple **Bottle** web server and **SQLite3** DBMS instead of **Django** and **PostgreSQL**.
+- To meet the deadlines, it was decided to use a simple **Bottle** web server and **SQLite3** DBMS instead of **Django** and **PostgreSQL**.

-- For simplicity, the age of majority check assumes that the birth date has already been pre-formatted and that the `birth` field contains a string of numbers in the format `YYYY-MM-DD`.
+- For simplicity, the age of majority check assumes that the date of birth has already been pre-formatted and that the `birth` field contains a string of numbers in the format `YYYY-MM-DD`.

 - The **SQLite3** database contains two tables.
 The **`Users`** table stores all user data.
-The **`Errors`** table has a minimal pre-set of error variants, which can be expanded for future requirements.
+The **`Errors`** table has a minimal set of error variants, that can be extended for future needs.

-- Due to clear criteria for uniqueness still need to be defined, the first API method does not check for uniqueness when registering a user (wether such a user already exists in the database).
+- Since clear criteria for uniqueness have yet to be defined, the first API method does not check for uniqueness when registering a user (whether such a user already exists in the database).

 - The third API method returns a **json** with all fields except `uid` and `password`.
-If the user has `NULL` in the optional `email` and/or `tg` table columns, then the corresponding **json** fields contain `null`.
+If the user has `NULL` in the optional `email` and/or `tg` columns, then the corresponding **json** fields will contain `null`.
 If desired, we can exclude the output of such fields.

 [:arrow_up: Contents](#contents)